Jieyab89/LaraVuln/README.md

 # Other

 If my code is bad and there are some mistakes, feel free to be corrected.
-As in the repository everything, thank you for your corrections and contributions
+As in the repository everything, thank you for your corrections and contributions, if any problem please let me know